qbrubs/encrypt_decrypt_text/README.md

 ### ℹ️ About this challenge:

-* This challenge was proposed by Alura + Oracle Next Education.
+* This challenge was proposed by Oracle ONE Next Education + Alura.
 It was the first challenge of the course.

 ### ✏️ Function: